Dr Stephane Baele

 Dr. Stephane J. Baele (Ph.D.
 Academie Louvain – University of Namur, Belgium; MA University College London, UK) is Senior Lecturer in International Relations.
 He is also currently the academic coordinator for the International Summer School in International Relations, as well as the deputy director of the Centre for Advanced International Studies (CAIS).

 His research chiefly focuses on the role of language in political violence and (in)security, from a multi-disciplinary perspective.
-This has led him to publish on issues as varied as terrorism, the Israeli-Palestinian conflict, or migration policies, making use of both quali and quanti methods.
+This has led him to publish on issues as varied as terrorism, extremism, the Israeli-Palestinian conflict, or migration policies, making use of both quali and quanti methods.
 His work has appeared in a wide range of very different journals.
 In 2016-2017 he led a CREST award studying ISIS' propaganda, with Dr. Travis Coan and Dr. Katharine Boyd.
+In 2020, he received another CREST award to conduct research on far-right online forums, with Dr. Travis Coan and Dr. Lewys Brace.

-- Terrorism and political violence, especially the role of language.
+- Terrorism and political violence, especially the role of language and visual imagery.
+Online extremist communications.

 - IR theory, security studies.